Jethet/wiki-hh/Markdown.md

 > the present is our past.

 **Inline code:**
-Use backticks around the code:
-I think you should use an
-addr element here instead.
+Use backticks around the code: I think you should use an addr element here instead
-will become:
-I think you should use an
-`<addr>` element here instead.
+will become: I think you should use an `<addr>` element here instead.